podio/podio-objc-platform/tutorial/index.md

   }
 {% endhighlight %}

-In Podio Platform, items are stored in [spaces](https://platform.podio.com/docs/spaces).
-Spaces are containers of items and people, and the items in a space can be accessed by the people in that space.
-This is a good way to group information with the people who should be able to access it. `createInSpace(_)` function will create a new bug instance in a space with the given ID, while the `save()` function will save changes to an existing item.

 ## 5. Listing and filtering of bugs

 To be able to keep track of bugs that needs fixing from within your app, you need to be able to retrieve a list of the existing bugs, but only returning those that have their "status" field set to "Open".